Jamshid Shah Miri: Early life

 Jamshid was born in the wake of his father Shah Mir's military and serviced exertion in Kashmir during the invasion of Mongol commander Zulchu in the early 14th century.
 Jamshid grew up along with his brother Ali Sher in the court of Rinchan and later Udayanadeva.

 Rise to power

-As governor of Kamraj
+As governor of Kamraz

 Jamshid's sheer expertise and martial adeptness with regards to his strong nature were well cherished even by the Maharaja himself.
 By gaining the trust of Maharaja Udayanadeva, Jamshid was appointed as the governor of Kamraj, the office which solidified his armoured wall even further.

 Jamshid carried his laws in the region and worked efficiently for the people of Kamraj.
 Warmly welcomed, he established himself in Sopore from where the orders were executed.
 Jamshid carried out his role as a governor till Shah Mir started an armed rebellion against the Maharani Kota.

 As heir apparent of Kashmir

 Jamshid supported his father in his campaign against the Maharani.
 He played a crucial role in subduing the Lohara army.
 In 1339, Shah Mir overcame the Lohara forces and revived the Kashmir Sultanate, once established by Rinchan, by founding his own dynasty named Shah Mir after him.
 He also proclaimed himself the 2nd Sultan of Kashmir while Jamshid was selected as the heir apparent.
 Jamshid was also appointed in other important offices in the government of his father.